 The EMAB wants to contribute to ending all forms of discrimination and stands for universal human rights, equality and equity for all groups, and meaningful political and social participation.

 The year 2018 marked the start of the EMAB’s work.
 Two Board meetings and trainings (5-9 March, Brussels and 14-18 May, Amsterdam) contributed to shaping the Board’s common vision.
-The Board’s meeting and activities are often organised back-to-back with the Partnership’s meetings, the third Board meeting scheduled for 1-5 October 2018 in Barcelona being a case in point.
+The Board’s meeting and activities are often organised back-to-back with the Partnership’s meetings.

 The leader of this Action is the City of Amsterdam.